 Who Is Olivia Newton-John?

-Born in England in 1948, Olivia Newton-John performed in clubs and on television in England in the '60s, and went on to record Grammy Award-winning hits including "I Honestly Love You" and "Let's Get Physical."
+Olivia Newton-John performed in clubs and on television in England in the 1960s, and went on to record Grammy Award-winning hits including "I Honestly Love You" and "Let's Get Physical."
 She became an international star after playing Sandy in the 1978 film adaptation of Grease, co-starring John Travolta.
 Diagnosed with breast cancer in 1992, Newton-John eventually went into remission and then suffered a relapse in 2017.
 She has devoted much of her time to raising awareness and funding for cancer research, and has supported various environmental causes and charities.

 Born on September 26, 1948, in Cambridge, England, Olivia Newton-John was raised in Melbourne, Australia.
 Perhaps best known for playing the squeaky clean Sandy in the movie musical Grease (1978), she got her start as a singer in her teens.
 Newton-John went to England in the mid-1960s and performed in clubs and on television.